gangabhavanivantaku/practice-notes/_posts/2024-07-06-Arrays-problems.md

 By "incompatible conversion", clang means that you are assigning a value to a variable of a different type on line 10 of arrays_practice.c.
 Try ensuring that your value is of type pointer.

+### **Character Array introduction**

+* A character array is a sequence of characters stored in contiguous memory locations.

+* You can declare, initialize, and modify character Arrays.

+* You can access elements in the array using indexing.

+*  In C, character arrays are often used to store strings, which are sequences of characters terminated by a null character `('\0')`.

+**Declaring a Character Array**

+To declare a character array, you specify the type (char), the array name, and the size of the array in square brackets.

+Example: char name[10];

+This declares a character array named name that can hold up to 9 characters (plus the null terminator).

+**Initializing a Character Array**

+You can initialize a character array at the time of declaration in two ways:

+* By specifying individual characters:

+char name[6] = {'H', 'e', 'l', 'l', 'o', '\0'};

+* By using a string literal

+char name[6] = "Hello";
+In this case, the size of the array is automatically determined by the length of the string plus the null terminator.

+* You can access and modify elements in a character array using array indexing

+        name[0] = 'H';    name[1] = 'e';